fastcpd.segmentation

 Arguments:

-- data: A NumPy array of shape (T, d) containing the data to be segmented.
-Each row is a data point $z_t$ in $\mathbb{R}^d$.
+- data: A NumPy array of shape (n, d) containing the data.

 - lower: Lower bound for parameters after each update.